Where is the best place to stay in Rio for Carnival?

 Our friend Andreas took an interest in some local kids who were creating their own percussion with water bottles.
 He waltzed over to ask if he could take a photo of them.
 Picture this: he had glitter under his eyes, a feather bower around his head, a pink girly cocktail in one hand and attempting the shot with a disposable camera with the other.
 Of course his request was denied by their parents.
 He nervously came back to join us, feeling the burn of the disapproving look of the locals.

-His spirits soon changed as we started to notice the people we were partying with on the beach.
-From being up on the promenade for a matter of seconds, us girls had handsome guys flocking us demanding a beijo (kiss).
-On the beach however, there was a contrasting atmosphere.
+However, his spirits soon changed as we began to notice the people we were partying with on the beach.
+On the promenade handsome men flocked around us, demanding we gave them a beijo (kiss).
+But on the beach, there was a contrasting atmosphere and crowd.

 We were for once not being gawked at and groped and I could shake my pineapple jug that I’d attached to my bum bag freely without being approached.
 What was going on?
-It was the boys turn now to be stared at, something they were definitely not used to.
+The boys were now being stared at, something they were definitely not used to.

 Couples of men passionately holding each other surrounded us, dancing to Brazilian pop and making out like teenagers.
 All of this and the huge rainbow flag blowing above us, and the underwear advert, alerted us that we were in fact in the gay party area.
 It was such a fantastic atmosphere and they dominated the beach, blasting the loudest music and selling the strongest drinks.
 I bet the party never stopped.